MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-started-with-modern-search-experience.md

 **Mobile friendly** - The Microsoft Search in SharePoint results page is mobile friendly.

 **User friendly interface** - Microsoft Search in SharePoint offers a great user interface without a search administrator configuring anything.
-[Learn more](https://support.office.com/article/find-what-you-need-with-microsoft-search-d5ed5d11-9e5d-4f1d-b8b4-3d371fe0cb87?ui=en-US&rs=en-US&ad=US).
+[Learn more](https://support.office.com/article/find-what-you-need-with-microsoft-search-d5ed5d11-9e5d-4f1d-b8b4-3d371fe0cb87?ui=en-US&rs=en-US&ad=US)

-We’ll continue to invest in Microsoft Search in SharePoint, but not in classic search.
+**Microsoft Search evolves** – The set of content types users can search for and the intelligence of the search box will grow over time.
 [Learn what’s coming next for Microsoft Search](http://aka.ms/MicrosoftSearch).

 ## When to use which search experience?
 Which experience your users see depends on whether your organization mostly uses classic or modern sites.
-Classic sites have classic search boxes and modern sites have Microsoft Search boxes.
 If you believe that Microsoft Search in SharePoint gives your users the best experience, [learn how to get started with Microsoft Search in SharePoint Online](https://docs.microsoft.com/microsoftsearch/get-started-search-in-sharepoint-online).

 ### Should you use the Search Center or the SharePoint start page as your portal?
 If you need custom refiners or search verticals for organization-specific content, or you need to display results for organization-specific content differently than other content.
 Use the Search Center (classic search) as your portal.
 If not, we recommend promoting the SharePoint start page (Microsoft Search) to your users.